boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 ![Designer properties](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-8. Now, the property pane opens.
+8. The property pane will open.

 ![Data tab](/static/assets/visualizing-data/visualization-widgets/images/image/imagedatatab.png)

 ## How to configure the data to Image widget?

-You may browse the image or bind a datasource column that contains the image URL.
+You can browse the image or bind a data source column containing the image URL.

-You may assign a data by clicking the **Assign Data** button.
+Assign data by clicking the **Assign Data** button.

 ![Assign Data](/static/assets/visualizing-data/visualization-widgets/images/image/assign-data.png)

-Drag and drop image column from the `dimension` section to `Column` section.
+Drag and drop the image column from the `dimension` section to the `Column` section.

 ![Configure widget](/static/assets/visualizing-data/visualization-widgets/images/image/configure-widget.png)

-You can format the image for better illustration of the view that you require, through the settings available in Properties pane.
+You can format the image for better illustration of the required view through the settings available in the Properties pane.

 ### Name

-This allows you to set the `title` for this Image widget.
+This allows you to set the `title` for the Image widget.

 ![Name](/static/assets/visualizing-data/visualization-widgets/images/image/title.png)